kpassoubady/copilot-united/day1/GitHub-Copilot-Day1-Essentials.md

 - ✅ Basic entity and service class generation
 - ✅ Simple unit test creation with Copilot assistance

-**Next**: Day 2 will focus on advanced context usage and hash context variables for building the web layer.
+**Next**: The afternoon session will focus on advanced context usage and hash context variables for building the web layer.